The Jewish Post & News

 The Jewish Post & News of Winnipeg, Manitoba, Canada, is Western Canada's first and oldest Anglo-Jewish newspaper, so described because its language was English rather than Yiddish though its concerns were those of the Canadian Jewish community particularly in Western Canada.

 The Jewish Post

-Originally known as The Jewish Post, it was founded in 1925 by Ben Cohen.
-After going through a succession of owners it was purchased in 1984 by its then-editor, Matt Bellan, along with his brother Bernie, and the paper's then-advertising manager, Gail Frankel.
+The first issue of The Jewish Post, founded as an English-language weekly by Benjamin M. Cohen, appeared on Jan.
+9, 1925.
+After going through a succession of owners it was purchased in 1984 by its then-editor, Matt Bellan, along with his brother Bernie Bellan, and the paper's then-advertising manager, Gail Frankel.